Install xNIC on Linux

 sudo systemctl restart firewalld

-wget http://<cloudSwXtch-ip>/services/install/swxtch-xnic-install.sh
+wget http://<cloudSwXtch-ctrl-ip>/swx/services/install/swx-xnic-install.sh;

-chmod +x swxtch-xnic-install.sh
+chmod +x swx-xnic-install.sh;

-A successful install is shown below:
+A successful install for an xNIC Type 2 is shown below:

 Additional Arguments